grupaaaa/final-project/README.md

 </center>

 ## About us
-Hello, we are group of four girls which finishing Python from basic course in SDA Programing School.
+Hello, we are group of four girls who are completing the Python from Basic course at Software Development Academy.
 We decided to write some code with django to create an online store.

-## To run a project
+## To run the project

-If you want to run this project yourself, you need to install git and some python interpreter like Pycharm on your computer and follow these steps
+If you want to run this project yourself, you need to install git and a python interpreter like Pycharm on your computer and follow these steps
 * in git: git  clone https://github.com/grupaaaa/final-project.git
 * open project in PyCharm and create venv for it
 * create .env file in next to env.example.txt in finalProject file and copy his context to new file